swiftlang/swift/docs/SILMemoryAccess.md

 ## Access path def-use relationship

-Computing `AccessedStorage` and `AccessPath` for any given SIL address involves a use-def traversal to determine the origin of the address.
+Computing `AccessStorage` and `AccessPath` for any given SIL address involves a use-def traversal to determine the origin of the address.
 It may traverse operations on values of type address, Builtin.RawPointer, box, and reference.
 The logic that formalizes which SIL operations may be involved in the def-use chain is encapsulated with the `AccessUseDefChainVisitor`.
 The traversal can be customized by implementing this visitor.
-Customization is not expected to change the meaning of AccessedStorage or AccessPath.
-Rather, it is intended for additional pass-specific book-keeping or for higher-level convenience APIs that operate on the use-def chain bypassing AccessedStorage completely.
+Customization is not expected to change the meaning of AccessStorage or AccessPath.
+Rather, it is intended for additional pass-specific book-keeping or for higher-level convenience APIs that operate on the use-def chain bypassing AccessStorage completely.

 Access def-use chains are divided by four points: the object "root", the access "base", the outer-most "access" scope, and the "address" of a